Aging & Health A to Z

 Diagnosis & Tests

 If you have some of the symptoms of depression, you may be suffering from the condition and should seek treatment.
-Contact your healthcare professional as soon as possible.
-Even if your depression isn’t severe, your healthcare professional can assess your situation and make sure that you receive the care that you need.
+Contact your healthcare provider as soon as possible.
+Even if your depression isn’t severe, your provider can assess your situation and make sure that you receive the care that you need.

-When you see your healthcare professional, he or she will ask you questions about your mood.
+When you see your healthcare provider, you will be asked questions about your mood.
+Your provider will probably also use screening tests and questionnaires that are helpful in diagnosing depression.
 Although you may feel uncomfortable talking about your feelings, it is extremely important that you do so.
-Your healthcare professional will probably also use screening tests and questionnaires that are helpful in diagnosing depression.

 Other problems can cause symptoms similar to those of depression.
-Your healthcare professional can determine whether you are depressed or have these symptoms as a result of other health problems, such as:
+Your healthcare provider can determine whether you are depressed or have these symptoms as a result of other health problems, such as:

 - Congestive heart failure